What is a guardian of a minor?

 When you file your petition for guardianship, a hearing date will be set and there will be some other things you will need to do, including the following:

-a.
-Serve notice of the hearing on your petition to all interested persons (including publishing notice on any interested person whose whereabouts are unknown)
+- Serve notice of the hearing on your petition, along with the petition filed to all interested parties (including publishing notice on any interested person whose whereabouts are unknown)

 More details on what to do after you file your petition are available at Guardianships for Minors: Service Information.